LennardKrause/pilatus3_frame_conversion/README.md

   - any frame size is now allowed

 ## Important
-   - This program is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY.
+   - This program is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY
-   - Bruker is not associated with this software and will not support this.
+   - Bruker is not associated with this software and will not support this

 ## Requirements